Damimd10/shipwell/README.md

 - Eslint and Prettier: eslint and prettier were included in this project to ensure consistency and style conventions in the codebase

-- Hooks: The new react proposal changes the paradigm of assembly of components and reduces them to very simple and reusable components, so choose to use it.
+- Hooks: The new react feature changes the paradigm of assembly of components and reduces them to very simple and reusable components, so choose to use it.

 Why don't I use any preprocessor?